Denmark–Hungary relations

-Denmark – Hungary relations refers to the current and historical relations between Denmark and Hungary.
+Denmark–Hungary relations refers to the current and historical relations between Denmark and Hungary.
 Denmark has an embassy in Budapest.
 Hungary has an embassy in Copenhagen.
 Diplomatic relations were established on 10 May 1948.

 Both countries are full members of the Council of Europe, the European Union and NATO.

 History

 Hungarian soldiers in Denmark, April 1945.

+During the Rákóczi's War of Independence, Denmark supported the Habsburg Empire with troops, which fought against the Hungarians (Kurucs) and helped the Austrians achieve several important victories.

 In World War II, Hungary sent 12.000 soldiers to Denmark, through Germany.
 After the Hungarian Revolution of 1956, 1,400 Hungarians fled to Denmark.
 137 million DKK were collected to help the Hungarians.
 In 1948, a payments agreement was signed between both countries.
 On 20 October 1969, Denmark and Hungary signed an agreement on economic, industrial, and technical cooperation.
 An agreement on compensation for Danish interests in Hungary was signed on 18 June 1965.

+The Greenland crisis is a sensitive point in the Denmark-Hungary relations, as opinions suggest that Hungarian Prime Minister Viktor Orbán and his government supports the territorial claims of the US President Donald Trump, who is demanding the transfer of Greenland from Denmark.

 Cooperation and investment

 Denmark, in bilateral cooperation, is helping Hungary with agriculture, education, and health.
 Coloplast, Lego and A. P. Moller-Maersk Group are some of the Danish investors in Hungary.